tstibbs/geo-bagging/README.md

 ## What browsers does this support?

-Dev/testing is done in Chrome, it may or may not work in other browsers.
-Should work in Chrome on Android.
+Dev/testing is done in Chrome on Windows, it may or may not work in other browsers.

+Should work in Chrome on Android, though this is less frequently tested.

 Definitely won't work in Internet Explorer.

 ## Unit tests